 Parco Dune Natural Reserve

-We begin today with a short drive toward the coast, our destination is a natural dune reserve that we explore on foot.
-Our guide leads us on a walk along an ancient Roman road surrounded by olive trees, some of which are thousands of years old!
+We begin today with a short drive for a walk at a natural dune reserve.
+Our guide leads us on foot along an ancient Roman road surrounded by olive trees, some of which are thousands of years old!
 Along our route, we stop at a masseria, where local farmers tell us how they produce a traditional style of cheese using a 500-year-old recipe.

-After lunch, we visit a nearby wetland, and meet fishermen who work in the area.
-We enjoy the beach, perhaps taking a walk or relaxing in the sun, before our return to Ostuni for dinner and leisure time this evening.
+After lunch, we visit a nearby wetland and meet fishermen working in the area.
+We enjoy the beach, perhaps taking a walk or relaxing in the sun, before returning to Ostuni for dinner and leisure time this evening.